ShenzhenYAO/vancouver_addresses/README.md

 **Solutions**
-***Standard address from https://geocoder.api.gov.bc.ca*** There is a demon in front end to illustrate how it works to get a json with standardized address information from https://geocoder.api.gov.bc.ca, i.e., input an address string, and click submit.
+***Standard address from https://geocoder.api.gov.bc.ca*** There is a demo in front end to illustrate how it works to get a json with standardized address information from https://geocoder.api.gov.bc.ca, i.e., input an address string, and click submit.
 The returned json appears in the box below.

 A more detailed backend solution is available.

 It reads the 'hops_messy.csv' from data/in. hops_messy.csv was prepared from 'C:\Users\syao2\AppData\Local\Microsoft\Windows\INetCache\Content.Outlook\INEJTKHI\FROM CHRIS_Merged 2018_21 master address file for review ND HH updates 28OCT.xlsx'.

 About the methods:
 Read xlsx from a buffer